-2.3.2 Principle B: Ensuring openness and comprehensive stakeholder engagement therefore should ensure openness in their activities.
+2.3.2 Principle B: Ensuring openness and comprehensive stakeholder engagement

+Local government, including the fire service, is run for the public good.
+Organisations therefore should ensure openness in their activities.
 Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholders, such as individual citizens and service users, as well institutional stakeholders.